HarperDB/documentation/docs/reference/globals.md

 ## `logger`
 This provides methods  `trace`, `debug`, `info`, `warn`, `error`, `fatal`, and `notify` for logging.
 See the [logging documention](../logging.md) for more information.

+## `server`
+This provides a number of functions and objects to interact with the server including:

+### `server.config`
+This provides access to the HarperDB configuration object.
+This comes from the [harperdb-config.yaml](../configuration.md) (parsed into object form).

+### `server.recordAnalytics(value, metric, path?, method?, type?)`
+This records the provided value as a metric into HarperDB's analytics.
+HarperDB efficiently records and tracks these metrics and makes them available through [analytics API](../reference/analytics.md).
+The values are aggregated and statistical information is computed when many operations are performed.
+The optional parameters can be used to group statistics.
+For the parameters, make sure you are not grouping on too fine of level for useful aggregation.
+The parameters are:
+* `value` - This is a numeric value for the metric that is being recorded.
+This can be a value measuring time or bytes, for example.
+* `metric` - This is the name of the metric.
+* `path` - This is an optional path (like a URL path).
+For a URL like /my-resource/<id>, you would typically include a path of "my-resource", not including the id so you can group by all the requests to "my-resource" instead of individually aggregating by each individual id.
+* `method` - Optional method to group by.
+* `type` - Optional type to group by.